Chopped 'n' Skrewed: Music video

-The video, which features elements from "Can't Believe It", was expected to be released on October 14, along with the single release of the album's third single "Freeze", according to the iTunes Store countdown to Thr33 Ringz.
-However it was released on October 12 and can be viewed on T-Pain's YouTube account.
+The video, which features elements from "Can't Believe It", was expected to be released on October 14, along with the single release of the album's third single "Freeze", according to the iTunes Store countdown to Three Ringz.
+However it was released on October 12 and can be viewed on T-Pain's YouTube channel.
 The video features a cameo from DJ Khaled and Sophia Fresh.

 Remixes

-The song was mashed up with The Pains of Being Pure At Heart by The Hood Internet.
+The song was mashed up with The Pains of Being Pure at Heart by The Hood Internet.
 A remix of the song which featured R. Kelly was leaked on the Internet.
-There is also a remix by S.U.C.
-It is featured on Swishahouse mixtape Final Chapter 8.
+There is also a remix by Screwed Up Click.
+It is featured on Swishahouse's mixtape Final Chapter 8.